TanaboonJew/CS50/0_CS50x/README.md

 ## Usage

-In this repository, you will find the necessary materials, lectures, problem sets, and project descriptions for CS50x's Introduction to Computer Science.
-Feel free to explore the course content and utilize the resources to enhance your learning experience.
+To access the necessary materials, lectures, problem sets, and project descriptions for CS50x's Introduction to Computer Science, you can visit the official course page on [edX](https://www.edx.org).
+There, you will find all the resources and materials provided by the course instructors.

+By visiting the official course page, you can enroll in the course, access the lectures, and follow along with the structured curriculum.
+The course on edX will provide you with a comprehensive learning experience, including video lectures, readings, quizzes, problem sets, and projects.

-Each project folder contains detailed instructions, specifications, and any additional resources you may need to complete the project successfully.
+In this repository, each folder contains all the necessary materials that I have used or created throughout the course.
+You can find instructions, specifications, and any additional resources needed to complete the projects successfully.
+These materials are meant to complement the content on edX and provide you with an organized repository of the coursework.

+Feel free to explore the course content on edX and here to utilize the provided resources to enhance your learning experience.
+You can also join the course's online community, engage with fellow learners, and seek support from the course staff if needed.

+Best of luck with your CS50x course!
+Enjoy learning computer science and developing your programming skills!